Issue #6121

 This is just a status update.
 I will continue working on the issue and I will try to increase a number of files to see how the performance changes over time with the additional load.

-Added by Lubos Mjachky about 4 years ago
+Added by Lubos Mjachky over 4 years ago

 I concur that syncs of very large repositories take a tremendous amount of time.
 I tried to sync a repository which contains 200k units.
 With the current version of pulpcore, the sync took more than 130 minutes even on a powerful machine.